 The premise of the book is pretty straightforward.
 We’re more alive and energized when we get to wake up every day and engage in meaningful work.

-If you’re looking for a simple, no-nonsense guide to finding out what puts you on fire, reading this book is a highly productive use of your time.
+If you’re looking for a simple, no-nonsense guide to finding out what puts you on fire, reading this self-improvement book will be a great use of your time.

 This book from Gay Hendricks is all about figuring out the work that you have the best chance at becoming great at.